Merck/3D_Tumor_Lightsheet_Analysis_Pipeline/docs/code usage.md

 ** 1)Fully automated pipeline**

-which analyzes entire study automaticaly and logs the results (final profiles) into mlflow.
-(All middle steps e.g. segmented masks are stored on the hard disk).
+which analyzes the entire study automaticaly and logs the results (final biologic penetration profiles) into mlflow.
+(All steps e.g. segmented masks are stored on the hard disk).

 This approach requires the usage of **config.json** file, which contains details regarding the pipeline settings [(see config page)](config.md).

-Once the **config.json** is prepared, the code can be used via 2 files:
+Once the **config.json** is prepared, the code can be used via either of the two files bellow:

-* main.py
-* master_script.py
+* **main.py** (Command line version)
+* **master_script.py** (Script version which may be operated from jupyter lab or any other python IDE)

 ### main.py